top of page

 Rhombic Farm KØUO: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Antennas

-Testing the Rhombic antennas, known for their high gain and directivity, are strategically positioned to maximize their effectiveness in various frequency ranges.
-Their unique geometric shape allows them to capture signals with remarkable precision, making them ideal for long-distance communication.
-Meanwhile, the beverage antennas, which are low-profile and often used for receiving, provide excellent performance for low-angle signals, enhancing the station's ability to receive distant transmissions.
+The Rhombic antennas, known for high gain and directivity, are positioned to optimize effectiveness across frequency ranges.
+Their geometric shape enables precise signal capture, ideal for long-distance communication.
+Beverage antennas, low-profile and used for receiving, excel with low-angle signals, enhancing distant transmission reception.

-The K0UO Antenna Test Facility ATF, is in an electromagnetically-quiet area.
+The K0UO RSI Corp Antenna Test Facility ATF near Kiowa, KS, is in an electromagnetically-quiet area.

 miles of antennas for ham radio